paulshuker/coppafisher/docs/advanced_usage.md

 ```

 where method can be "omp", "prob", or "anchor" for each gene calling method.
 To set a score and/or intensity minimum
-threshold,
+threshold:

 ```py
 export_to_pciseq(nb, method, score_thresh, intensity_thresh)
 ```

-where score_thresh and intensity_thresh are numbers.
+score_thresh and intensity_thresh are numbers.
 Use the [Viewer](diagnostics.md#viewer) to decide on thresholds.

 ## Create a background process